Are you looking for low-cost marketing ideas for small businesses?

 The answer is here: what do your buyers want to read about?
 FOOD.
 THE CITY.
 HEALTH BENEFITS

 You can get more ideas when you study your audience and competitors.
 You can do keyword research.

-Not every small business will need an email marketing strategy, but if you can start a blog, chances are, you need to lean toward email marketing.
+Not every small business will need an email marketing strategy, but if you can start a blog, you may need to lean toward email marketing.

 - First, understand your buyers.

 - You need to choose a newsletter software like Covertkit or Mailchimp.
-Platforms like Substack and Medium features that let you build a newsletter.
+Platforms like Substack and Medium feature that let you build a newsletter.

-- Schedule your delivery which could be daily, weekly, or twice a week.
+- Schedule your delivery daily, weekly, or twice a week.

 - You need excellent writing and conversion skills.
 Check this post to improve your writing.